Job Specific Interview Questions

 Show What You Know.
 Show the interviewer that you know how to do the job by giving specific examples of hands-on knowledge you have when responding to interview questions.
 When you respond with actual on-the-job experiences and situations you have encountered at work, you're showing the interviewer what you know instead of just saying you can do the job.

 Showcase Your Skills.
-As I mentioned, the company has a specific skill set in mind.
+The company has a specific skill set in mind.
 That's why you were selected for an interview.
 The skills you listed on your resume and mentioned in your cover letter got you the interview.
 Be sure that you know exactly what's on your resume or CV and the information you entered if you filled out a job application.
 Highlight the most relevant skills during your interview.

 Be Honest.
 Regardless of how much you want the job, be honest and don't say you know how to do something if you don't.
 If you don't have all the required skills or educational requirements the company may be willing to train you.
 If not, the job isn't going to be a good fit, and it's going to be a challenge to succeed in the role at the company.
 It's better to pass on a job than it is to fail and end up losing it because you weren't qualified.